-- Place pizza stone in oven and set oven to highest setting, usually about 500 degrees.
+- Place pizza stone in oven set to highest setting, usually about 500 degrees.
 Allow stone to heat for 1 hour.

-- Bake pizza 8 to 12 minutes, depending on oven and desired degree of doneness.
+- Bake pizza 8 to 12 minutes (note that time may vary slightly based on oven temperature).
 Cut and garnish with aged balsamic and Parmigiano.

 To char the spring onions on the grill or on the stovetop, brush with oil and season.
 Leave them over heat until they darken, turn them over, and keep it up.
 There’s no need to evenly cook them—imperfections make the pizza look good, while charred bits add crunch and smoke and the less-cooked portions retain that sharp onion-y bite.

 Melt butter in heavy-bottomed saucepan.
 Stir in flour and cook, stirring constantly, until paste cooks and bubbles a bit but doesn’t brown, about 2 minutes.
 Add hot milk, continuing to stir as sauce thickens.
 Bring to boil.
 Add salt and pepper to taste, lower heat, and cook, stirring for 2 to 3 minutes more.
 Remove from heat.